-50. Tax Preparation
+42. Tax Preparation

 This can be a great way to make money at tax time.
-You can earn money online by helping people with their income tax returns.
+You can earn money online by helping people with their income tax returns, and you don’t need a master’s degree.
 Software apps, such as SimpleTax and TurboTax, make online tax prep incredibly easy.

-51. Offer Bookkeeping Services
+43. Offer Bookkeeping Services

 If you know your way around booking software, such as Quickbooks, you can pick up work doing bookkeeping for small businesses.
 This is often very part-time work, a few hours per week, so depending on how much time you have, you could choose to take on several clients.

-Start by advertising your services through your local Facebook Community Group, or by reaching out to small businesses in your area.
+Start by advertising your services through your local Facebook Community Group or by reaching out to small businesses in your area.

-52. Online Coaching
+44. Online Coaching

-54. Test Search Engines
+46. Test Search Engines

-56. Buy and Sell Web Domain Names
+47. Buy and Sell Domain Names

 For more information on how to make money with domain names, check out this article.